 An en dash makes an acceptable minus sign in spreadsheets or mathematical expressions.
 (See also math symbols.)

-Emand enrefer to units of typographic measurement, not to the letters M and N. In a traditional metal font, the em was the vertical distance from the top of a piece of type to the bottom.
+Emand enrefer to units of typographic measurement, not to the letters M and N. (Yes, the homophony is confusing.
+To disambiguate, loud print shops referred to them as muttonand nut.)
+In a traditional metal font, the em was the vertical distance from the top of a piece of type to the bottom.
 The en was half the size of the em.
 Originally, the width of the em and en dashes corresponded to these units.
 In today’s digital fonts, they run narrower.

 Fans of Robert Bringhurst’s book